 Should I Get an Advance From a Personal Injury Loan Company?

 There are several companies that offer to loan personal injury plaintiff’s money in exchange for a few ‘processing fees’ and interest on the loan.
-The go by names like case advance companies, lawsuit loan companies, lawsuit cash advance companies, law suit lending companies and other similar names.
+They go by names like case advance companies, lawsuit loan companies, lawsuit cash advance companies, lawsuit lending companies, and other similar names.
 Some only offer to advance money towards a settlement or a structured settlement payout.
-In the end they are all very similar.
+In the end, they are all very similar.
 They are personal injury loan sharks.
 We discourage clients from using a personal injury loan company as discussed below.

 Personal Injury Loan Sharks